Z3r0n3us/custom-wordlist-generator/Docker/README.md

 Build the Docker image:
-'''
-docker build -t wordlist-generator .
+'''docker build -t wordlist-generator .

 Running the Docker Container

-To run the container and see the help options:
-'''docker run --rm wordlist-generator --help
+To run the container and see the help options: docker run --rm wordlist-generator --help

 To generate a wordlist:
-'''docker run --rm wordlist-generator --words admin root password --output my_wordlist.txt
+docker run --rm wordlist-generator --words admin root password --output my_wordlist.txt